Anthropology Courses

 ANTH 285, 385, 485 Independent Study (0.5, 1).
 Students may take more than one ANTH 285, 385, or 485 course during their career with different titles and contents.

 ANTH 290, 390, 490 Topical Seminar (0.5, 1).
-A course initiated by student interest, contingent upon the expertise of current departmental faculty.
-Students may take more than one ANTH 290, 390, or 490 course during their career with different titles and contents.
+These lecture/discussion courses are designed to extend the range of the curriculum and give students an opportunity to explore special topics.
+Their topics are contingent upon the expertise of current departmental faculty.
+Any prerequisites will be indicated in the course schedule.
+Students may take more than one ANTH 190, ANTH 290, ANTH 390, or ANTH 490 course during their career with different titles and content.

-ANTH 301 Field Research Methods in Anthropology (1).
-Comprehensive introduction to the wide variety of field research methods in anthropology including: participant observation, network analysis, historical methods, surveys, linguistic methods, cross-cultural comparative research, visual anthropology and others.
-Students will design and implement their own "mini-studies" using these techniques and so gain practical experience in the field.
+ANTH 301 Qualitative Research Methods (1).
+This course provides an introduction to several qualitative research methods, which may include participant observation, network analysis, historical methods, surveys, linguistic methods, cross-cultural comparative research, and visual methods.
+Students will design and implement their own “mini-studies” using these techniques and gain practical experience in qualitative research methods.
 Offered at least once every two years.
-Prerequisite: ANTH 101.
+Prerequisite: ANTH 101B or SOCI 101S.